mrbid/CSGO_TENSOR_TRIGGER/GOBOT15/KERAS2C/README.md

 The benefit of using Keras2c is that it is a more portable solution, it requires less dependencies and setup time, you can just install `clang` and `libx11-dev` from your package manager, execute `compile.sh` and the resultant binary will just run.

-I have also provided pre-compiled binaries that should work.
+I have also provided pre-compiled binaries.